heathsc/ont_align_stats/README.md

 Utility for calculating mapping statistics from indexed BAM files.
 Although intended for ONT reads, ont_align_stats will work for both long and short read sequence data from paired or non-paired libraries.
-It will work both with both sorted & indexed BAMS and with unsorted unindexed BAMS (although these require more memory to process).
+Input files are SAM/BAM/CRAM and must be sorted and indexed.
 The principal objective of ont_align_stats is to calculate the coverage distribution, but many additional statistics are also collected.
 There is the ability to restrict the calculations to particular genomic regions, and to only consider the uniquely mappable subset of the genome.